20 Incredible Things to do on Hvar Island, Croatia’s Island Paradise

 Easy!

-HVAR TRIP PLANNING ESSENTIALS
+HVAR TRIP PLANNING ESSENTIALS & FAQS

 WHERE IS HVAR ISLAND, CROATIA?

-The island of Hvar is located in the Adriatic sea, off Croatia's famous Dalmatian coast.
+The island of Hvar is located in the Adriatic Sea, off Croatia's famous Dalmatian coast.
 It's surrounded by a number of islands including Brac, Korcula and Vis, and is around an hour’s boat ride from Split.
 The island is the longest and sunniest in Croatia and has around 11,000 inhabitants.

 On the opposite side of the Adriatic lies Italy, and important ports such as Ancona.